7 Things you can do to make sure your kids aren't emotionally neglected

 What are the signs of an emotionally neglected child, and what can parents do to make sure their kids aren't emotionally neglected?

-What are the signs and causes of emotional neglect?
+What are the signs and causes of emotional neglect in kids?

-Emotional neglect can have a significant negative impact on your child.
-Emotional neglect can make your children feel unloved, uncared for, and unwanted.
+Emotional neglect in kids can have a significant negative impact.
+It can make your children feel unloved, uncared for, and unwanted.

-What's more troubling about emotional neglect is the fact that sometimes, parents don't easily notice the signs that their child is being emotionally neglected.
-So, here are some of the signs of emotional neglect:
+What's more troubling about emotional neglect in kids is the fact that sometimes, parents don't easily notice the signs that this is happening.
+Mums and dads, here are some signs to look out for in your child:

-Emotional neglect can make your child feel that their feelings don't matter, and as they grow older, they will start bottling up their emotions, and grow up with feelings of negativity in their hearts.
+Emotional neglect can make your child feel that their feelings don't matter.
+As they grow older, they will start bottling up their emotions, and grow up with feelings of negativity in their hearts.

-One of the major causes of emotional neglect is that parents either don't have enough time to spend with their kids, or that they forget that they are dealing with a child, who looks at things differently compared to adults.
+One of the major causes of emotional neglect is that parents may not have enough time to spend with their kids.
+Oftentimes, they may also forget that they are dealing with a child who looks at things differently compared to adults.